 Potholes usually occur in the spring when frost develops and snow is melting, and usually develop on the side of the road.
 Residents are warned to be careful when going through puddles because they can hide potholes.
 The City does not repair potholes in driveways and private parking lots.

 As soon as the City is notified about a pothole, a crew is dispatched to repair it.
-In the winter and spring when the City repairs the pothole, the asphalt often does not adhere sufficiently, therefore the pothole may develop again quite quickly.
-Once the weather permits we will fill the pothole with a more permanent asphalt.
+In the winter and spring, the asphalt often does not adhere sufficiently so the pothole may develop again quite quickly.
+Once the weather permits, the pothole is filled with a more permanent asphalt.
 To report a pothole to City staff, please provide location details via one of the following channels:

 The Formation of Potholes